progpjs/progpjs/README.md

 can turn against you.
 These are rare cases, but it is better to protect yourself from the start!

-I choose this licence in order to allow using ProgpJS in my clients projets while preventing any possible trouble about licence and right to use.
+I choose this licence in order to allow using ProgpJS in my clients projets while preventing any possible trouble about licence and right to use, while avoiding ownership difficulties about ProgpJS.

 ### Benchmarks

+**Its was very difficult but today ProgpJs completely is near x2 faster than NodeJS !**

 V8 engine + GO ?
 Don't, it's slow!
 If you speak with some knowledgeable people it's what they will tell you.
-They will tell you that Go uses virtual threads, and it's why C++ call are slower.
-And Go use garbage collector, what a great difficulty.
-It's true that it add difficulties and the first version of ProgpJS was much slower than Node.js.
+They will tell you that Go uses virtual threads, and it's why C++ calls are very slow.
+And Go uses garbage collector.
-**Yet today ProgpJs completely exposes the performance of Node.js :-) !** ... thanks to a lots of perseverance and great knowledge of what make Go slow or fast when dealing with C++.
+And Go encodes his strings and data very differently that what C++ does, adding a great level of difficulties.

+Yes it's true, creating a fast javascript engine for Go was very challenging!
+The first internal version of ProgpJS was much slower than Node.js.
+The second internal version was faster than DenoJS and BunJS, but very difficult to maintains.
+The third version was the first public one and was easy to use and maintains, while been only a little slower than DenoJS.
+The current version (v2 public version) has the same speed as the previous version but had multi-context, which allows to use all core of your server.
+It can make thing much, much faster if your application do heaving thing (but generally you will not use javascript for this type of task, but Go code).

-Here is the result of a benchmark in two rounds.
+Here is the result of a benchmark in four rounds.
 It's run on my Macbook Air M1.
 It's a simple benchmark where the goal is to respond to an HTTP request by "hello world".
 This test allows to have an idea of the raw speed of the internal stack and detect performance drop.
 It's why I use it each time I do evolve the core.

 > WARNING: ProgpJS uses two execution modes: compiled and dynamic mode.
 Dynamic mode is much slower and his goal is to make dev workflows faster, mainly by allowing to use Go plugins functionalities.
-If you want to benchmark ProgpJS, you must enable the compiled version.
+If you want to benchmark ProgpJS, you must enable the compiled version (see the README of "samples" project).

 > **Round 1, where 10 clients are bombarding the server at full speed:**
 #1 - BunJS with 139663 req/sec